sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The warm_reboot script needs to be updated as
       * Disable kubelet service (`systemctl disable kubelet`)
       * Replace all `docker kill` commands with corresponding `system container kill` commands, with an option not to check for kubelet service.
-      * kubelet config/context and /etc/sonic/kube_admin.conf  needs to be carried over to the new image.
+      * kubelet config/context, kube certs/keys and, /etc/sonic/kube_admin.conf  needs to be carried over to the new image.
+      * Ensure all kube managed features have local images.
+         * If not, tag the currently downloaded image appropriately
+      * Ensure all kube managed features are enabled to fallback to local image.

-   Reason for the change:
+   Reason for the changea:
    * With kubelet running, it would restart any container that is manually stopped or killed.
 Hence disable it
    * Containers started by kube, can't be referred by name.
 The `system container kill` command would fetch the corresponding docker-id from STATE-DB  and use that to kill.
       * Pass the option not to check for kubelet service, to save time from redundant check.
-   * Carry over kubelet's config, so it can transparently join the master, using the same context as before.
-   * Carry over the kube_admin.conf, which is kube master's context file, which is required to run any kubectl commands
+   * Carry over kubelet related context, to enable transparent join and interaction with master.
+   * Upon reboot, the switch could take some solid time to establish connection with kubernetes master.
+Until then, the containers that are marked as kube-managed with no fallback, can't start.
+Hence ensure availability of local image & fallback, so the containers can start immediately from local copy.
+The set_owner remaining as kube, will help kube to manage, whenever the switch successfully connects to the master.
+BTW, connecting to the master is done by kubelet transparently.

    For new features that are not known to warm-reboot script, some hooks could be allowed for registration of feature-custom scripts.
 This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...